 - And obviously don't forget about your new set of car speakers!

-How to install car speakers in door?
+How to install car speakers?

 If you have collected all the necessary tools and already have chosen a comfortable place with proper lighting facilities, then you are prepared for your next and most important step!
 I am going to guide you through the step by step process of installing the car door speakers.